 Additionally, there’s a “twofold threat” facing the Low-Income Housing Tax Credit used to finance the vast majority of affordable housing built nationwide, says Marion McFadden, the vice president of public policy at the affordable housing nonprofit Enterprise.
-First, it could simply be eliminated amid draconian budget cuts.
+First, Congress could simply eliminate it through tax reform.
 Or, if corporate taxes are reduced in a tax reform bill, private companies will have a smaller tax burden overall, and less need to relieve tax pressure with credits.

 As some CNU founders argue, any affordable housing losses will stress an already overburdened system.
 HOPE VI (for which funding ended in 2010) and the similarly privatized programs that followed it opened up new ways to fund housing via the private sector.
 HOPE VI alone built 111,000 units, according to the CNU, and gave out $6.7 billion in grants.
 But the housing crisis has grown worse.
 And CNU does not generally advertise the numbers of units its work did not replace once they were demolished.
 Enterprise estimates the nation’s current need at $26 billion for renovations of existing properties alone.
 And only one in five eligible families nationwide receives housing assistance.
 In Chicago, 282,000 people signed up for housing assistance the last time waiting lists were opened up, in 2014.
 Fewer than half this number made it to the list.